Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: strongly interacting regime with

-We now consider the same set of observables for the strong-imbalance case, $V_{\rm imb}=2.0$ (Fig.~\ref{Fig14}).
-The population imbalance $z(t)$ exhibits a sequence of closely spaced oscillatory packets, indicating that the underlying dephasing and rephasing processes occur on very short timescales.
-As a result, individual cycles are no longer well resolved, and the dynamics appear as nearly continuous, connected packets.
-This behavior is in sharp contrast to the intermediate interaction regime (Fig.~\ref{Fig5}(a)), where dephasing and rephasing occur on longer, well-separated timescales, giving rise to clearly distinguishable collapse and revival cycles.
-In the present strongly interacting regime, the rapid timescales lead to an effective merging of these processes.
-A similar signature is observed in the natural orbital occupations and entropy measures, which exhibit correspondingly fast, weak modulations without distinct temporal separation.
-This indicates that, although coherent many-body dynamics persist, they are compressed in time, leading to an apparent smoothing of the dephasing–rephasing structure across all observables.
+We next consider the large-imbalance case ($V_{\rm imb}=2.0$), shown in Fig.~\ref{Fig20}.
+The population imbalance $z(t)$ exhibits a sequence of closely spaced oscillatory packets, indicating that the underlying dephasing and rephasing processes occur on much shorter timescales than in the intermediate-interaction regime.
+Consequently, individual collapse-and-revival cycles are no longer well resolved, and the dynamics appear as nearly continuous oscillatory packets.
+Similar behavior is observed in the natural orbital occupations and the entropy measures, which display weak, rapidly varying modulations.
+These results demonstrate that, although coherent many-body dynamics persist, the characteristic timescales are substantially compressed by the strong interactions, producing a qualitatively different long-time evolution from that of the intermediate-interaction regime.